Jaybro/pico_tree/README.md

 Minimum:

-* A compiler that is compliant with the C++11 standard.
+* A compiler that is compliant with the C++11 standard or higher.
 * [CMake](https://cmake.org/).
 It is also possible to simply copy and paste the contents of the [src](./src/) directory given that PicoTree is header only.

 Optional: